fabrv/node-template/GUIDELINES.md

 Handlebars is simple template engine based on mustache.
 When a template is executed all expressions within a `{{}}` will be replaced with the values from an input object.

 **Documentation**
-Official documentation for Express can be found on: [https://handlebarsjs.com/guide](https://handlebarsjs.com/guide)
+Official documentation for Handlebars can be found on: [https://handlebarsjs.com/guide](https://handlebarsjs.com/guide)

 **Usage**
 Send rendered template to client: